fennel-ai/client/docs/pages/useful-tips/code-organization.md

 (e.g. s3 credentials) are needed for each dataset sub-module, they can be further factorized in their own module.
-Tests could be moved to a top-level `/tests` or `/tests` under both datasets/featuresets or unbundled as `test_x.py` files - really upto your personal taste.
+Tests could be moved to a top-level `/tests` or `/tests` under both datasets/featuresets or unbundled as `test_x.py` files - really up to your personal taste.

 Overall, the structure could look something like this: